 A business email address

 Having a Gmail account is great, but an email with your company’s name in it is even better.
-It can help create the cohesiveness your customers are looking for.
+It can help create the credibility your business needs.

 An email address with your business name in it (e.g. email@example.com) tells people you’re serious about your work.